duckdb/duckdb-web/docs/data/partitioning/hive_partitioning.md

 ### Hive Partitioning
 Hive partitionining is a [partitioning strategy](https://en.wikipedia.org/wiki/Partition_(database)) that is used to split a table into multiple files based on **partition keys**.
 The files are organized into folders.
 Within each folder, the **partition key** has a value that is determined by the name of the folder.

 Below is an example of a hive partitioned file hierarchy.
-The files are partitioned on two keys (`year` and `order`).
+The files are partitioned on two keys (`year` and `month`).

 ```
 orders